Graph Neural Networks for the Offline Nanosatellite Task Scheduling Problem: Experiments and Results

-To evaluate the impact of the value of $N$, the number of variables in the partial solution being fed to the matheuristics, we further evaluate the SatGNN model on the test.
+The proposed solution methods share a common parameter: the number $N$ of variables in the partial solution.
+To evaluate the sensitivity of the results to this parameter, we evaluate the SatGNN model on the test set for varying values of $N$.

 More specifically, we vary the value of $N$ for all matheuristics and measure the impact on the test set considering both perspectives (objective value and time to find a feasible solution).
-For completeness, we also vary $\Delta$, the size of the trust region, to evaluate the full potential of the matheuristic.
-For conciseness, we consider only the SatGNN model trained with multiple solutions, as it was overall superior to the model trained solely with the best solution in our experiments.
+For conciseness, we consider only the SatGNN model trained with multiple solutions, as it is overall superior, in our experiments, to the model trained solely with the best solution.
 The results are illustrated in Figure \ref{fig:N-impact}.

+Beyond $N$, the trust region method has an additional parameter: the size of the trust region, $\Delta$.
+To evaluate the full potential of this matheuristic, we also consider three different values for $\Delta$ in our sensitivity analysis experiments.
+These results are also displayed in Figure~\ref{fig:N-impact}, as the legends indicate.

 As expected, the number of variables that compose the partial solution is impactful for all approaches, with early-fixing being the one most sensitive to it, and warm-start the less sensitive one.
+In fact, analyzing the results for the early-fixing approach in detail, we note that $N$ indeed imposes a trade-off between solution quality and speed, as shown in Figure~\ref{fig:N-impact-ef}, confirming the intuitive interpretation of this parameter discussed in Section~\ref{sec:meth-heuristics-ef}.
+More specifically, increasing the partial solution size seems to speed up the solver, allowing it to find better solutions more quickly, while reducing the final solution quality at the end of the time budget.

-Furthermore, we note a relation between $N$ and $\Delta$ through the peak performance of the trust region method (including early-fixing, which is equivalent to trust region with $\Delta=0$), that is, larger partial solutions seem to require larger trust regions.
+Furthermore, we note a relation between $N$ and $\Delta$ through the peak performance of the trust region method (including early-fixing, which is equivalent to trust region with $\Delta=0$).
+In other words, larger partial solutions seem to require larger trust regions to achieve peak performance.
 Intuitively, this result is expected since the partial solutions are based on confidence, and, thus, the larger the partial solution is, the higher the expected probability of it including wrongly predicted variables.
-Therefore, this results suggests that the SatGNN model is properly trained (its confidence correlates to its performance).
+In turn, it suggests that the SatGNN model is properly trained (its confidence correlates to its performance).